Jared Polis: Vaccines

 Polis has called himself "pro-choice" on vaccines.
 In 2019, he opposed a major provision in House Bill 1312 that made it harder for parents to seek non-medical vaccine exemptions for their children.

-Polis was among the few Democrats who praised Kennedy, commending his work in "having helped us defeat vaccine mandates in Colorado" before later posting in support of getting vaccinated.
-He supported Trump's nomination of Robert F. Kennedy Jr. for secretary of Health and Human Services and wrote that he supported Robert F. Kennedy Jr.'s willingness to "take on big pharma and corporate ag" while avoiding rebuking him for his anti-vaxx ideas.
+Polis was among the few Democrats who praised vaccine skeptic Robert F. Kennedy Jr., commending his work in "having helped us defeat vaccine mandates in Colorado" before later posting in support of getting vaccinated.
+He supported Trump's nomination of Kennedy for Secretary of Health and Human Services and wrote that he supported Kennedy's willingness to "take on big pharma and corporate ag" while avoiding rebuking him for his anti-vaccine ideas.

-In an interview with POLITICO Magazine, Polis said that Democrats "need to speak to a larger coalition" of voters.
-He expressed disagreement with the Trump administration and noted that he is "not a fan" of its actions, and said he differs with Kennedy on certain issues, such as vaccine efficacy, but encouraged people to "investigate RFK’s positions for themselves rather than attack Kennedy as a default."
-He argued that many Colorado Democrats share Kennedy’s views on matters like health and nutrition and said that the Democratic Party "can't win without accepting a wider range of perspectives", including "welcoming voters that like RFK" and "voters that value freedom and liberty and government efficiency," saying that "those should be folks that we welcome to the Democratic Party and that we incorporate into our agenda."
+In an interview with Politico Magazine, Polis said that Democrats "need to speak to a larger coalition" of voters.
+He expressed disagreement with the Trump administration and noted that he is "not a fan" of its actions, and said he differs with Kennedy on certain issues, such as vaccine efficacy, but encouraged people to "investigate RFK's positions for themselves rather than attack Kennedy as a default."
+He argued that many Colorado Democrats share Kennedy's views on matters like health and nutrition and said that the Democratic Party "can't win without accepting a wider range of perspectives", including "welcoming voters that like RFK" and "voters that value freedom and liberty and government efficiency", saying that "those should be folks that we welcome to the Democratic Party and that we incorporate into our agenda."